-Amadi Famori Camara born in Faraba Guinea in 1885.
+Amadi Famori Camara, born in Faraba Guinea in 1885.

-Four statues with outstanding abstract characteristics emerged from the Katako hoard.
+Four statues with outstanding abstract characteristics, once part of the the Katako hoard.
 These were later joined by two additional exceptional pieces from Henriette Conté’s estate.
-Close examination reveala that all six bear characteristics of a unique master hand, a mature artist with a personal vocabulary who also commanded a technique to match.
-Five were dated with i.r.s spectrography to circa 1930-50 , while an older small Nimba of extremely condensed wood was dated to 1880.
+Close examination reveals that all six display characteristics of a unique master hand, a mature artist with a personal vocabulary who commanded a technique to match.
+Five have been dated with infrared spectrography to circa 1930–1950, while an older small Nimba of extremely condensed wood has been dated to 1880.

-they were all executed from dense and heavy African teak, nearly all in the same height of 80-90cm, all were immediately recognized by the Baga elders, as well as by master Bangoura and attributed to master Famori Camara, a renowned Baga sculptor participating in the Faraba creative hub prior to the Guinean independence.
-Master Bangoura proudly aligned himself and his work to Camara’s and proclaimed to be one of his descendants.
+All are carved out of dense and heavy African teak, and nearly all measure nearly the same height range of 80–90 cm.
+All were immediately recognized by the Baga elders and by master Bangoura as works of the master Famori Camara, a renowned Baga sculptor who was part of the creative hub in Faraba prior to Guinean independence.
+Master Bangoura proudly aligned himself and his work with that of Camara, and even claimed to be one of his descendants.